Tom Zenk: World Championship Wrestling (1989–1994)

-While touring with All Japan Pro Wrestling in 1989, Zenk was signed to a two year contract with World Championship Wrestling by president Jim Herd.
+While touring with All Japan Pro Wrestling in 1989, Zenk was signed to a two-year contract with World Championship Wrestling by president Jim Herd.
 He debuted at Fall Brawl '89 in September 1989 under the ring name "The Z-Man", defeating The Cuban Assassin.

 In 1990, Zenk formed a tag team with Brian Pillman.
 In February 1990, they won the vacant NWA United States Tag Team Championship, defeating The Fabulous Freebirds in the finals of a tournament.
 They went on to feud with The Midnight Express, who won the Championship from them in May 1990.

 During this time, Zenk tore a muscle while weightlifting and took several months off to recover.
 He appeared more slender upon returning.
 Z-Man then feuded with Arn Anderson over the World Television Championship, eventually winning the title.
 When the promotion changed its name to World Championship Wrestling in 1991, Z-Man officially became the final NWA World Television Champion and the first WCW World Television Champion.
 He re-lost the title to Anderson on January 7, 1991.
 Later that year, Z-Man, Dustin Rhodes and Big Josh feuded with The York Foundation and The Fabulous Freebirds over the World Six-Man Tag Team Championship.
 Z-Man, Rhodes and Josh won the title from the Freebirds in August, and lost it to The York Foundation in October.

-At Halloween Havoc 1991, Zenk lost to the debuting WCW Phantom.
+At Halloween Havoc 1991, Zenk lost to the debuting WCW Phantom (who was revealed after the match to be Rick Rude).

 In October 1992 he also worked for New Japan Pro-Wrestling while under contract with WCW teaming with Jim Neidhart.

-In 1993, Zenk teamed with Ricky Steamboat as "Dos Hombres" subbing for Shane Douglas, but was announced as Douglas.
+In 1993, Zenk subbed for Shane Douglas in the team "Dos Hombres" with Ricky Steamboat, but was not acknowledged by announcers.